 An uptick in anti-Semitic crimes across Brooklyn in the weeks following the tragic shooting at the Tree of Life synagogue in Pittsburgh, which left 11 people dead, has put residents on edge and led politicians to stage a rally for unity today in Manhattan.

-On Saturday, a group of teenagers threw a metal pipe through the window of Synagogue Volkan near Myrtle and Franklin Avenues, police said.
-The incident occurred around 5:45 pm on November 3, as congregants were inside praying.
+On Saturday, November 3, a group of teenagers threw a metal pipe through the window of Synagogue Volkan near Myrtle and Franklin Avenues, police said.
+The incident occurred around 5:45 pm, as congregants were inside praying.

-In a surveillance video shared by police and the Williamsburg Shomrim, a group of teens can be seen loitering by the window of the synagogue.
-One of them is carrying a length of pipe, which he gestures with before handing it off to another suspect—who immediately hurls it through the window.
+In a surveillance video shared by the NYPD and the Williamsburg Shomrim, a group of teens can be seen standing near the window of the synagogue.
+One of them is carrying a length of pipe, gesturing toward the building with it before handing it off to another teen—who immediately hurls it through the window.

 Luckily, no one inside the synagogue was hurt.
 The crew takes off running, only to be caught on camera again a few minutes later, this time knocking the hat off the head of a 12-year-old Jewish boy.